dave-msk/merak/README.md

 The deprecation warning seems to originate from the import logic in the compiled `__init__` extension by Cython.
 It should cause no execution problems at all.

-The binary package can be built into a Python distribution via `setuptools` by simply adding a `setup.py` in the output directory that includes the cython extension.
+The binary package can be built into a Python distribution via `setuptools` by simply adding a `setup.py` in the output directory that includes the cython extension as package data.
 For this example, add `setup.py` to `foo-build/` with the following content:

 ```python
 import setuptools